greg-raven/Uncommon-Sense/_posts/2014-12-03-politics-are-everywhere.md

 tag: 'George Orwell'
 ---

-In our age, there is no such thing as ‘keeping out of politics.’
+In our age, there is no such thing as 'keeping out of politics.'
 All issues are political issues, and politics itself is a mass of lies, evasions, folly, hatred, and schizophrenia.